 Voldemort spoke in mocking tones to the throng on the steps, but Ginny no longer cared about his words.
 She did not take her eyes from Harry.
 There was movement around her, people shifting, taking out their wands, muttering.
 Someone near her shouted, and she saw out of her peripheral vision that Neville was charging forward, only to be stopped a few yards from Voldemort, his wand blown away.
 Ginny's eyes stayed fixed on Harry.

-Then, for an instant, the two emerald green points of light that she had seen half an hour ago in the vision appeared again, but this was not a vision, and a shock like a magical spell jolted her body.
+Then, for an instant, the two emerald green points of light that she had seen in the vision appeared again, but this was not a vision, and a shock like a magical spell jolted her body.
 Ron reached to hold her, thinking that she needed support, but she stood rock steady.
 For the tiniest moment, the two points of light had appeared where Harry's eyes were.

 Ginny knew that no one else had seen that blink of green; everyone was looking at Neville and Voldemort.
 Neville was shouting at Voldemort, who responded with contemptuous sneers.
 He waved his wand, and Neville stood straight and rigid, unable to move.

 Ginny still had not taken her eyes from Harry, and she saw the green points again, but this time his eyes stayed open.
 Voldemort waved his wand, and those around Ginny looked up as something soared out of the castle into Voldemort's hand.
 Another jolt coursed through Ginny when she recognized the Sorting Hat, and the hope which had already been rising inside her, now flared into certainty: she remembered five years back to the Chamber of Secrets, and knew that Voldemort himself was about to deliver the tool of his own destruction into the hand of his enemy.